systopia/de.systopia.civioffice/docs/index.md

 # Introduction

+Short version: This extension allows you to use docx files as document templates in many CiviCRM workflows.

 Written communication with contacts is an essential aspect of the work of non-profit organisations.
 Typically, they have their own letter templates etc.
 Utilizing tokens to insert contact and other data, pdf documents for many